 HiLoVv - Hidden Live(r)s of Venice on Video

-Upon the shoulders of the pioneering 11-12 edition Venetian Connection and the 12-13 Passione the "Hidden Lives of Venice on Video" aims at creating one more omnibus of short documentary films capturing un(dis)covered stories in and about the space that gave name to the contemporary notion of the Ghetto, the Venetian neighborhood called Ghetto.
+Upon the shoulders of the pioneering 11-12 edition Venetian Connection and the 12-13 Passione the "Hidden Lives of Venice on Video" aimed at creating one more omnibus of short documentary films - capturing un(dis)covered stories in and about the space that gave name to the contemporary notion of the Ghetto, the Venetian neighborhood called Ghetto.

 After 5 weeks of joint online research that brought about a selection of topics and drafted production plans 18 students and 8 mentors meet in Venice Nov 24 - Dec 7, 2013 for 2 weeks of final synopsis clarification, scenario development, shooting and rough editing, to finalize the films for distribution in January.
 The screening was held on Friday December 6 at 1pm / Calle del Forno 1107, Ghetto Vecchio, Venezia.

 The course is lead by prof. Rajko Grlić, the project is supported by the European Union in the form of a Lifelong Learning - Intensive Programmes grant.
 Other mentors: Alessandro Bordina, Neda R. Bric, Valeria Cozzarini, Ingeborg Fülepp, Jasna Hribernik, Miha Hvale, Brigitte Kovacs, Boštjan Potokar, Peter Purg, Rene Rusjan, Tina Smrekar, Fedor Vučemilović.